Ultimo-Software-Solutions/DevelopmentBlog/Blogs/WindowsDockerSize/WindowsDockerSize.md

 | microsoft/windowsservercore:1909  | 5 GB  |
 | microsoft/windowsservercore:2004  | 4 GB  |

-We where still running the full Windows images, so we wanted to benefit from this.
+We were still running the full Windows images, so we wanted to benefit from this.

 # Migrate to Server Core

 The container we needed to migrate was depending on some legacy components.
 In this case we are running Crystal Reports.
 Crystal only was missing one dependency to OLE User Interface Support.
-This was resolved by copying the required dll's from the full Windows image.
+This was resolved by copying the required DLLs from the full Windows image.

-The first attempt to work around the dependency issues was to copy the dll's from the full Windows image:
+The first attempt to work around the dependency issues was to copy the DLLs from the full Windows image:
 ```
 FROM mcr.microsoft.com/windows:1809 as fullWindows
 FROM mcr.microsoft.com/dotnet/framework/runtime:4.8-windowsservercore-20H2